Blood On The Outside Of The Stool: 7 Causes & When To Worry.

 (1) Piles (hemorrhoids):

-Piles or hemorrhoids present is far the most common cause of blood on the outside of your stool.
-According to current statistics, it present in up to 95% of people.
+Piles or hemorrhoids present are the most common cause of blood on the outside of your stool.
+According to current statistics, it is present in up to 95% of people.

 Piles are common in people with chronic constipation.
 Either with constipation-predominant IBS or Chronic Idiopathic Constipation.